-I am a second year math PhD student at UCSD.
-My research interests are in combinatorics and probability and in particular both
+I am a third year math PhD student at UCSD.
+My research interests are in combinatorics and probability and in particular

-Along with Sam Spiro, I organize the Graduate Student Combinatorics Seminar (GSCS) at UCSD.
+Along with Sam Spiro, I organize the Graduate Student Combinatorics Seminar (ABACUS) at UCSD.
 For more info, see (here).

 Papers and preprints:

 - Maximal non-trivial intersecting families - In Preparation